陈险峰教授学术报告

 Thesis topic: Advanced optical fibre gratings and applications

-Thesis topic: Mechanical properties of the atom interacting with laser field
+Thesis topic: Mechanical properties of the atom interacting with a laser field

 EMPLOYMENT